-

 PDPL

 The PDPL introduces GDPR-style processing obligations.
 Personal data must be processed on a lawful basis prescribed in the law such as consent or performance of a contract.
 There are also accountability obligations for controllers similar to the GDPR.
-There is no “legitimate interests” basis for processing.

 Cybersecurity Law

 Unauthorised access to private data is prohibited.
-Accordingly, consent of the individual to whom the personal data belongs should sought before collection or processing.
+Accordingly, consent of the individual to whom the personal data belongs should be sought before collection or processing.

 National Data Regulations

 The National Data Regulations sets out principles for dealing with personal data, which include: the purpose of collection of personal data should be known, the data subject’s consent should be sought for collection and processing, collection of personal data shall be limited to what is necessary for the purpose, personal data should be used for the agreed purpose only, and data shall be protected against breach.
+As noted elsewhere, for the purposes of private enterprise, these regulations are superseded by the PDPL.

 Telecommunication